Energy and carbon reduction for Wimbledon

 And so, in 2012, like the strawberries and cream, the Pimms, the umbrellas, and indeed the players themselves, we were back at Wimbledon again.

-Nick Banks was pleased with the progress that had been made.
-“Our 2012 audit shows that the Club’s carbon footprint has gone down by 2-3%,” he said.
-"This doesn't sound like much, but several buildings have been added to the site since 2009, so the decline in consumption is actually quite impressive."
+CSE’s Nick Banks was pleased with the progress that had been made.
+“Our 2012 audit showed that the Club’s carbon footprint had gone down by 2-3%,” he said.
+“This doesn’t sound like much, but several buildings had been added to the site since 2009, so the decline in consumption is actually quite impressive.”

 The lion’s share of the energy use is accounted for by the fortnight of The Championships, when 35,000 people a day visit the Club and the focus is on delivering a world-class event without a hitch.